 split -l 40000 "scalyr_testuat_s3.log" "splunk3.gz.part-" && gzip -9 splunk3.gz.part*

-If you are importing a low volume of data < 1GB, you can export from the Splunk CLI or UI as a JSON object and configure the Scalyr Agent to stream it to Scalyr.
+If you are uploading less than 1GB of logs, you can export them from the Splunk CLI or UI as JSON objects and configure the Scalyr Agent to stream it to Scalyr.

 Prerequisites